MaxWenzel/frameworks/README.md

 - [PrimeFace](https://www.primefaces.org/): a lightweight library with one jar, zero-configuration and no required dependencies
 - [Wicket](https://wicket.apache.org/): open source Java web framework servicing websites and applications

+### API

+- [Problem](https://github.com/zalando/problem): a library that implements application/problem+json.
+It comes with an extensible set of interfaces/implementations as well as convenient functions for every day use
+- [HAL Explorer](https://github.com/toedter/hal-explorer): you can browse and explore HAL and HAL-FORMS based RESTful Hypermedia APIs

 ### Template Engines

 - [Rocker](https://github.com/fizzed/rocker): a Java 8 optimized (runtime compat with 6+), near zero-copy rendering, speedy template engine that produces statically typed, plain java object templates that are compiled along with the rest of your project.